 “But, when it comes to how those plots were managed, the women would be participating in the weeding process, in the harvesting process, in the processing of everything for the men’s crops,” says Pugeni.
 “But when it comes to the legume plot, it was only the women who were supposed to manage all of that.”

 Pugeni and the other staff at SCORE saw these imbalances clearly but knew that changing them, or even trying to address them, would be a challenge to generations of male-dominated culture.

-Through the funding support of MCC donors, SCORE held community meetings on gender equality, open discussions for neighbors to discuss these issues together.
+Through the funding support of MCC donors and Growing Hope Globally, SCORE held community meetings on gender equality, open discussions for neighbors to discuss these issues together.
 They saw some progress, though within a limited scope.
 Most men who participated struggled to identify any problem with a household where the husband had total authority over his wife.
 That was just the way things worked, they said.

 “According to our culture, there were very set roles,” says Gudo.
 “The wife was the one who was supposed to do the household chores and look after the children.
 And the husband was the one who was supposed to do those masculine jobs like farming, building and yardwork.”

-But over a few sessions, SCORE’s was seeing glimpses of success.
+But over a few sessions, SCORE was seeing glimpses of success.

 “It began with thoughts like ‘Maybe there is need for me to assist my wife whenever my wife is not feeling well.
 It’s not right for me to make you cook if you’re sick,’” says Pugeni.